ramchandra-kc/xmlFormatter/README.md

 1. Install 7zip and add it to path.
 2. Download extractFormatZip.zip from here, extract and add main folder to path.
-3. Download zipExtractFormat.exe and run it to enable shortcuts.
+3. Run zipExtractFormat.exe located inside the extracted path and run it to enable shortcuts.